department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 If you qualify for burial in a VA national cemetery, you'll receive burial benefits at no cost to your family.

 **Burial benefits include:**
+- A gravesite in any of our 136 national cemeteries with available space
 - Opening and closing of the grave
 - A burial liner provided by the government
 - A headstone or marker provided by the government